panisonic1996/Wine-Quality-Analysis/README.md

 ### Project steps:

-  1).
-The parser went from the dynamic page to a separate page for each wine, collected data, downloaded images, processed and extracted data from them and put everything to a csv document(for scraping Beautiful Soup и easyocr were used).
+  :one: The parser went from the dynamic page to a separate page for each wine, collected data, downloaded images, processed and extracted data from them and put everything to a csv document(for scraping Beautiful Soup и easyocr were used).
 * folder ‘creating dataset’

   2).
 Created dataset was cleaned, additional characteristics and columns were created, the data was standardized.